jwalkerbg/i100007/README.md

 * Discover test classes and functions starting with `Test` and `test_`.

 `pytest` has a lot of command-line options.
 For more information see the online [pytest documentation](https://docs.pytest.org/en/stable/).

+### Running tests with test coverage

+To run unit tests with test coverage execute following command from the root of the project.

+`pytest --cov=.`

+Since MS Visual Studio Code 1.94 its is possible to run tests + coverage from left palette, from testting pane.
+You can run tests, debug tests and run tests with test coverage.
+Additional value from such running is that Test cpverage pane is updated with percents of coverage of each python module + small graphics showing module state.
+Test explorer show all tests and makes easy to select which tests to execute.
+Project explorer alse have mrks about percents fo test coverage.

+The project must be installed par example with `pip install -e .` to work with tests.